-In fact, I am still feeding my now 15 month old youngest daughter, Zara.
+In fact, I am still feeding my now 20-month-old youngest daughter, Zara.
 My experiences with each of them were different with various levels or ease or difficulties.

 Dylan, my eldest, did not sleep through the night even once until he was nearly 2.
 I thought that was what all babies did.
 I accepted it.
 As he was my first baby, I merely followed his schedule.
 He keeps me up feeding through the night and I caught up when he napped through the day.
 As he was my first child and was under no pressure to return to work quickly, I had that luxury.

 When I had my second son, I had no such luxury.
 He too kept me up feeding through the night, but I still had to adhere to the daily parenting routine that went with having an older child.
 Whether my baby boy had slept at night or not, even if he finally wanted to sleep when it was time for me to get up, I still had to get up and deal with breakfast, the school run and the rest of the day with my older son.
-I was exhausted.
-Broken.

 So I did what I always do when I run into a parenting problem, I went into crazy research mode and read everything I could get my hands on with regards to the subject.

 It was the most common sense that I had ever come across, I was amazed that I had not thought of it myself.
 I was eager to try putting this new theory into action immediately.
-As soon as I did, I was pleased and amazed to find that by restless baby boy slept for longer and longer between feeds.
+As soon as I did, I was pleased and delighted to find that my restless baby boy slept for longer and longer between feeds.
 It was a miracle!
 Yet so simple.

 Think about this…

-If, for dinner, you only to eat one or two spoonfuls of food, you would be hungry again very soon.
-You would no longer be starving, but it you would not be anywhere near full enough to be satisfied for very long before you wanted more food.
-The same principle applies with babies.
-It is obvious and makes perfect sense.
-Yet, when I had my sons, I would feed them when they woke at night for a few minutes, then, the moment they drifted off, I would eagerly place them in their cots and immediately go back to sleep myself.
-Every time, without fail, they would wake, only a handful of minutes later, and I would wake back up, groggy having just drifted off, and almost in tears begin to feed them again.
+If for dinner, you only to eat one or two spoonfuls of food, you would be hungry again very soon.
+You would no longer be starving, but you would not be anywhere near full enough to be satisfied for very long before you wanted more food.

 Here’s the secret…….